carlosguerrero1982/redditCloneApp/README.md

-# Awesome Project Build with TypeORM, NODEJS, TAILWIND CSS, EXPRESS,MORGAN,BCRYPT,TYPESCRIPT,JWT.
+# Awesome Project Build with TypeORM, NODEJS, TAILWIND CSS, EXPRESS,MORGAN,BCRYPT,TYPESCRIPT,JWT AND NEXTJS

 Steps to run this project: